14 Gross Things Hotels Are Still Doing to Save Money

 They might not change the bedspreads

 The first thing you should do when you get into your hotel room?
 Don a pair of gloves and remove the bedspread from your bed.
 Seriously, don’t touch it.
-Most hotels clean bedspreads just four times per year, according to TravelTruth.com.
-If that bedspread is colorful, it’s more likely that it’s one of those special ones that’s not changed regularly.
-It was created to look good and hide stains, saving the hotel money in the process since it doesn’t have to be washed for each new guest.
-While new guidelines from the American Hotel & Lodging Association (AHLA) recommend that hotels change the bedspreads and other linens between guests, it’s just a recommendation, not a requirement.
+While new guidelines from the American Hotel & Lodging Association (AHLA) recommend that hotels change the bedding between guests, it’s just a recommendation, not a requirement.
+Pre-COVID, most hotels cleaned decorative bedspreads just four times per year, according to TravelTruth.com, so even if that rate has been upped, it might not be enough.
+And if that bedspread is colorful, it’s more likely that it’s one of those special ones that’s not changed regularly: It was created to look good and hide stains, saving the hotel money in the process since it doesn’t have to be washed for each new guest.
 So, which is safer: a hotel or an Airbnb?
 We investigated.

 They don’t bother with the throw pillows